Daymare: 1998: Development

 The project was born as a result of work on Resident Evil 2 Reborn, a fan-made remake.
 Given the attention it garnered, the team received a call directly from Capcom who officially invited them to their Osaka HQ in 2015.
 They asked Invader Studios to cease the development of the game, which resulted in its cancellation.
 After the meeting, and at the suggestion from the producers of Capcom themselves, the team therefore decided to create an original IP later called Daymare: 1998.

 The director of Resident Evil 3: Nemesis agreed to join the project as Associate Producer and Resident Evil artist Satoshi Nakai joined the team.
 It was officially announced on September 12, 2016.
-To finance the project, a campaign via Kickstarter and a special PC demo called Daymare Challenge was announced on February 15, 2017, in which one of the game’s creatures (Melting Man) was closed off in an area, a later part of the final game.
+To finance the project, a campaign via Kickstarter and a special PC demo called Daymare Challenge was announced on February 15, 2017, in which one of the game's creatures (Melting Man) was closed off in an area, a later part of the final game.
 Although financing was not secured, the campaign helped make Daymare: 1998 a project even more well-known to the public.

+Paul Haddad, who voiced Leon S. Kennedy in Resident Evil 2, was cast as the Cleaner, his final role before his death.

-After a production of 2 years and 4 months, the title would officially release on September 17, 2019 on Steam and GOG.com, on February 20, 2020 in Japan on the PlayStation 4 and PC, and on April 28, 2020 in the rest of the world on PlayStation 4 and Xbox One.
+After a production of two years and four months, the title would officially release on Steam and GOG.com on September 17, 2019, in Japan on the PlayStation 4 and PC on February 20, 2020, and in the rest of the world on PlayStation 4 and Xbox One on April 28, 2020.

 In Japan, the game was published by DMM games.
 Destructive Creations published the game for the rest of the world on consoles and by All in!
 Games via Steam.